benjaminion/upgrading-ethereum-book/src/book.md

 The stake in Ethereum&nbsp;2 has three key roles.

-First, the stake is an anti-sybil mechanism.
-Ethereum&bnsp;2 is a permissionless system that anyone can participate in.
+First, the stake is an anti-Sybil mechanism.
+Ethereum&nbsp;2 is a permissionless system that anyone can participate in.
 Permissionless systems must find a way to to allocate influence among their participants.
-There must be some cost to creating an identity that partipates in the protocol, otherwise individuals could cheaply create large numbers of duplicate identities and overwhelm the chain.
-In Proof of Work chains, a participant's influence is proportional to its hashpower, a limited resource[^fn-one-cpu-one-vote].
+There must be some cost to creating an identity that participates in the protocol, otherwise individuals could cheaply create large numbers of duplicate identities and overwhelm the chain.
+In Proof of Work chains, a participant's influence is proportional to its hash power, a limited resource[^fn-one-cpu-one-vote].
 In Proof of Stake chains, participants must stake some of the chain's coin, which is again a limited resource.
 The influence of each staker in the protocol is proportional to the stake that they lock up.

-[^fn-one-cpu-one-vote]: In the Bitcoin whitepaper, Satoshi wrote that, "Proof-of-work is essentially one-CPU-one-vote", although ASICs and mining farms have long subverted this.
+[^fn-one-cpu-one-vote]: In the Bitcoin white paper, Satoshi wrote that, "Proof-of-work is essentially one-CPU-one-vote", although ASICs and mining farms have long subverted this.
 Proof of Stake is one-stake-one-vote.

 Second, the stake aligns incentives.
 Stakers necessarily own some of what they are guarding, and are incentivised to guard it well.